calebegg/cogito/README.md

 ### What about the proof attempt output?
 It's still in lisp

-My approach has always been that: a successful proof attempt is not worth reading, because you're done.
-An unsuccessful proof attempt is nearly always _also_ not worth reading, because it's so hard to understand.
-I'd like to use the type inputs to theorems to attempt counterexample production, and I'd also like to explore a reverse transformer from ACL2 output to Cogito like code, but it remains for now as a weakness in Cogito.
+This is a peril with every transpiled language when it comes to runtime issues, but arguably worse in the world of ACL2 proof attempts.
+In general, my approach has always been that: a successful proof attempt is not worth reading, because you're done.
+An unsuccessful proof attempt is nearly always _also_ not worth reading, because it's so hard to follow, even if you know ACL2 well.

+In the longer term, I'd like to use the type inputs to theorems to attempt counterexample production, and I'd also like to explore a reverse transformer from ACL2 output to Cogito like code, but it remains for now as a weakness in Cogito.

 ## Examples